 - You’ll take on more challenging responsibilities as you grow with the job.

-- Many companies use PEY to ‘audition’ future hires.
+- Many companies use PEY Co-op to ‘audition’ future hires.

-- 70 per cent of PEY students return to school with a job offer.
+- 70 per cent of PEY Co-op students return to school with a job offer.

-- PEY internships are less disruption than a four-month co-op; you don’t have to move in and out every few months.
+- PEY Co-ops are less disruption than a traditional four-month opportunity; you don’t have to move in and out every few months.

 - It complements your studies, giving you the opportunity to put your studies to practice.